olegdovger/pizza-delivery-api/README.md

 - [x] Lookup the details of a specific order by order ID
 - [x] View all the users who have signed up in the last 24 hours
 - [x] Lookup the details of a specific user by email address

+## 4) Homework Assignment #6 (Performance)

+- [ ] Of all the modules we just explored, the Cluster module is likely the most important for performance.
+      In this homework assignment, please return to your "Hello World" API from the first homework assignment, and refactor it to run across all the cores of your machine (using the cluster module).